klausbrunner/sunce/README.md

 ## Status

-This project *aims* to be an improved, largely compatible replacement for the Java-based [solarpos](https://github.com/klausbrunner/solarpos), but it's not quite there yet.
-While the core functionality is stable and decently tested with compatibility validation against solarpos, the tool hasn't seen much user testing (see [Contributing](#contributing) for how to help).
+This project aims to be an improved, largely compatible replacement for the Java-based [solarpos](https://github.com/klausbrunner/solarpos).
+It is under active development; while the core functionality is stable, some features are still being added and the command-line interface may change.

 ## Use cases

-- **Solar-energy operations** – compute sun angles and event times for panel tracking, production estimates, and scheduling.
+- Solar-energy operations: compute sun angles and event times for panel tracking, production estimates, and scheduling.
-- **Astronomical and simulation tools** – provide precise solar positions for rendering and sky models.
+- Astronomical and simulation tools: provide precise solar positions for rendering and sky models.
-- **Geospatial processing** – integrate into GIS or ETL pipelines via command-line streaming and CSV/JSON output.
+- Geospatial processing: integrate into GIS or ETL pipelines via command-line streaming and CSV/JSON output.

 See [https://github.com/klausbrunner/sunpath-r](https://github.com/klausbrunner/sunpath-r) for some example uses of `sunce` in R.